No matter how long or short your stay is in Sydney, there’s no doubt that you need to do at least one coastal walk.

 Seven Bridges Walk

-Get on board the annual Cancer Council charity walk that takes you 27km over the Sydney Harbour Bridge, Pymont Bridge, Anzac Bridge, Iron Cove Bridge, Gladesville Bridge, Turban Creek Bridge and Fig Tree Bridge.
+Highlights: Sydney Harbour Bridge, Pymont Bridge, Anzac Bridge, Iron Cove Bridge, Gladesville Bridge, Turban Creek Bridge and Fig Tree Bridge.

 Clovelly to Maroubra

 Check out some of Sydney’s lesser known beaches in this beautiful walk.
 While there are a few sections of the path that leave the waters edge, the walk generally follows the shoreline, alternating from concrete to boardwalk to beach sand.

 Walk time: The trail takes about an hour.